 Work with IT to create a technology roadmap based on your one-year and three-year business goals.
 This helps to make better decisions about tech.

 IT Challenge #4: Reactivity

 It’s hard to invest in new hardware when the old stuff seems fine.
 You’re not alone.
 However, waiting to replace technology until it gets too old (or breaks) adds to your costs long-term.
 Older hardware and software can be less reliable and secure and can lead to unexpected downtime, lowering productivity and raising the cost of support and repair.

-You don’t have to do this on your own
+Small businesses don’t have to face IT challenges on their own